danpla/dpscreenocr/tools/docker_appimage_env/readme.txt

-This directory contains files to create a Docker image, which is primarily intended to be used as an AppImage build environment.
+This directory contains files to create a Docker image intended to be used as an AppImage build environment.
 The image contains everything needed for the task, from all the necessary libraries to the linuxdeploy tool.

 To build the image, use:

-  docker build --force-rm -t dpscreenocr-env .
+  docker build --force-rm -t dpscreenocr-appimage-env .

 To build an AppImage, run:

-  docker run --rm -v "$PWD:/workspace" dpscreenocr-env \
+  docker run --rm -v "$PWD:/workspace" dpscreenocr-appimage-env \
     build-appimage SOURCE_CODE_DIR

 Where SOURCE_CODE_DIR is a path to the dpScreenOCR source code